ADEWUMIADENIKE/alx-low_level_programming/0x00-hello_world/README.md

- a script that prints exactly
+a script that generates the assembly code